 In the final Provider of Choice Policy, BPA adopted a tiered rate pricing construct for electric power sold under section 5(b) of the Northwest Power Act to provide pricing signals and to encourage the timely development of regional power resource infrastructure to meet regional consumer loads under this Agreement.

-This Agreement effectuates a Contract High Water Mark for «Customer Name» that establishes the amount of power «Customer Name» may purchase from BPA at Tier 1 Rates.
+This Agreement effectuates a Contract High Water Mark for «Customer Name» that establishes the amount of power «Customer Name» may purchase from BPA at Tier 1 Rates; and in the case of a JOE, the sum of the Contract High Water Marks of the BPA customers it serves.

 The Parties agree: